Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

 \subsubsection{Text-to-Image Retrieval}

 We report the results in \autoref{tab:txt2img}.
-Regarding multimodal models, we can see that cosine similarity works best for CLIP and BLIP (both multimodal models use contrastive loss).
-CLIP is the best performer in IMDB, and BLIP is the best performer in Flickr30K and MS-COCO.
-It turns out that neither MLP with MSE nor with contrastive loss achieved good performance for learning representation similarity from multimodal models, indicating that learning similarity via a simple neural network can only approximate the ground-truth value to a small extent.
-Also, when training MLPs, many stopped within 10 epochs out of 100 when using early stopping, showing the difficulty of aligning representations efficiently.
+Regarding VLMs, we can see that cosine similarity works best for CLIP and BLIP due to the use of contrastive loss.
+CLIP is the best performer in IMDB, and BLIP is the best performer in Flickr30K and MS-COCO when using cosine similarity.
+Concerning the representation alignment via neural networks, it turns out that MLPs with custom contrastive loss achieve better performance for aligning representations from VLMs compared with MLPs with MSE loss across all the datasets, demonstrating the effectiveness of our proposed loss function.
+However, transformer-based models using contrastive loss outperform those using MSE on IMDB, while transformers with contrastive loss slightly fall behind those with MSE loss on Flickr30K and MS-COCO datasets, indicating the potential impact of dataset differences.
+Both MLPs and transformer-based models underperform cosine similarity, since learning alignment via neural networks only partially approximate the pre-trained behaviors.

-Concerning the combined unimodal models (from UM1 to UM3), all performed worse than the multimodal models, based on the 4 metrics.
-Again, using MLPs to learn the cosine similarity failed due to unaligned representations, and it thus demands joint training of vision and language models from scratch for a specific metric (like cosine similarity) using contrastive loss, or fine-tuning on other datasets.
-In this case, retrieval only performs best when we use the same metric as the one used during training, as MML models are optimized for that specific metric.
+Concerning the unaligned Meta-Transformer and combined unimodal models, all performed worse based on the 4 metrics.
+Again, MLPs and transformers with contrastive loss outperform both architectures with MSE loss to align the unaligned representations, where the transformer with contrastive loss is the best performer among all 4 types of trained models.
+Overall, the experiment results demonstrate the effectiveness of our proposed loss function over MSE loss, and transformers are more effective at learning the interactions than MLPs when aligning representations from unaligned vision and language models.